newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/town-mercantile-license.md

 ---
-id: "check-local-requirements"
+urlSlug: town-mercantile-license
-webflowId: "64147a42689e2308a6b2252a"
+filename: town-mercantile-license
-urlSlug: "town-mercantile-license"
+name: Get Your Mercantile License if Your Town Requires it
-name: "Get Your Mercantile License if Your Town Requires it"
+id: check-local-requirements
-webflowName: "Mercantile License"
+callToActionLink: ""
-filename: "town-mercantile-license"
+callToActionText: ""
-callToActionLink: "${municipalityWebsite}"
+webflowName: Mercantile License
-callToActionText: "Visit the ${municipality} Website"
+webflowId: 64147a42689e2308a6b2252a
-licenseCertificationClassification: "LICENSE"
+licenseCertificationClassification: LICENSE
 ---

 Prior to opening, you may need to get a mercantile license.
 Not all locations require a mercantile license, you will need to check with your local clerk's office.